 What are the mitigating factors if you are charged with disturbing the peace?

 A mitigating factor is something that may lessen the punishment if one is charged with this crime.
 One may be victim culpability.
 This would be more prominent in the fighting in public, if self-defense is not applicable, maybe the other party was also at fault and the court may lessen the punishment given.
 Or that the defendant has a lack of a criminal record.
 If the person being charged has not had a criminal record the court may look at it as a mistake was made and be lighter in the sentence is also a possibility.
 Lastly, it is possible that there were unusual circumstances.
 There is an array of situations that could qualify for this, but if the court feels sympathetic toward the situation there is a possibility of a lesser sentence.
 Thus, there are relevant mitigating factors.

 Thus, disturbing the peace has three elements, multiple defenses, and penalties along with mitigating factors vary.

 Your Best Defense for Disturbing the Peace Charges in San Diego

 If you are being charged in California under Penal Code 415, then you should contact an attorney immediately.
 We have handled over a thousand cases in San Diego County and at least 100 disturbing the peace cases.
 Call us today if you want to learn more about how you can beat your disturbing the peace charge.
-Please visit our website for more information about attorney Vik Monder and his track record of success here in San Diego on disturbing the peace charges, charges of battery on a police officer, and similar cases.
+Please visit our website for more information about our defense team and our track record of success here in San Diego on disturbing the peace charges, charges of battery on a police officer, and similar cases.